 - Honor Harrington's parents end up trying for another child very soon after receiving reports of her death in Echoes of Honor, somewhat against their will, because of the complicated legal and political consequences of Honor holding noble titles in two polities and having no children of her own.
 And then it turned out that Honor wasn't really dead...

 - Taken to the extreme in My Sweet Audrina, with it forming a main plot point.
 The title character was born shortly after her older sister, also named Audrina, was raped and murdered in the woods.
-Her family, particularly her father, is very protective of her and try to encourage to be more like her sister her father even has her sit in the first Audrina's rocking chair in her old room and use a form of self-hypnosis to 'gain the memories' of the "first and best Audrina" and become just as perfect as her (they're a pretty...messed up family).
+Her family, particularly her father, is very protective of her and try to encourage to be more like her sister her father even has her sit in the first Audrina's rocking chair in her old room and use a form of self-hypnosis to 'gain the memories' of the "first and best Audrina" and become just as perfect as her (they're a pretty... messed up family).
 Predictably, this doesn't do wonders for the poor second Audrina's psyche.
-As it turns out, the "first and best" Audrina never really existed there is only one Audrina, who's family tricked her into suppressing her memories of the rape and believing it happened to her non-existent older sister instead, in a misguided attempt to help her cope after the assault.
+As it turns out, the "first and best" Audrina never really existed there is only one Audrina, whose family tricked her into suppressing her memories of the rape and believing it happened to her non-existent older sister instead, in a misguided attempt to help her cope after the assault.

 - Anne of Green Gables: Anne and Gilbert's first child Joyce died in infancy, but they had six other children after her.